 Decision Lifecycle

 Decisions are not permanent.
-The world changes — requirements shift, load increases, team grows, dependencies update. quint-code treats every decision as having a shelf life.
+Requirements shift, load increases, teams grow, dependencies update. haft treats every decision as having a shelf life — and provides the machinery to detect when that shelf life has expired.

 The lifecycle